panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 getByKey(kindOfMap, foo); // => 'Foo related data'
 ```

-You don't need all this headache with [WeakMap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) (a specialized version of Map): it accepts even objects as keys.
+You don't need all this headache with [WeakMap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) (a specialized version of `Map`): it accepts even objects as keys.

-The main difference between Map and WeaksMap is that the latter allows garbage collection of the objects that are keys, preventing memory leaks.
+The main difference between `Map` and `WeakMap`is that the latter allows garbage collection of the objects that are keys, preventing memory leaks.

 Ok, the above code refactored to use `WeakMap` becomes trivial: